thomasleveil/b3-plugin-bf3stats/README.rst

 Description
 -----------

-This plugin provides a commands which can query the `bf3stats.com <http://bf3stats.com>`_ website for stats about players.
+This plugin provides a command which can query the `bf3stats.com <http://bf3stats.com>`_ website for stats about players.

+Bf3stats.com service does only refresh players stats on request, either by searching a player on the `bf3stats.com <http://bf3stats.com>`_ website or using a `registered app key <http://bf3stats.com/site/api/apps>`_.

+If you go on `http://bf3stats.com/site/api/apps <http://bf3stats.com/site/api/apps>`_ and register your plugin in the *Register App* form, then you will be given a *ident*/*secret_key* pair that you can set in this plugin config file.
+This will allow the plugin to request updates for you.

 .. image:: http://i.imgur.com/XcvyI.png
    :alt: In-game screenshot